pipipengn/Microservices-E-Commerce-Web/README.md

 #### Inventory Service

 - The CRUD of inventory
-- Using distributed locks, transactions, and  roll back inventory to ensure data consistency
+- Using redis distributed locks, transactions, and  roll back inventory to ensure data consistency

 #### Order Service